 There is a need for transitional space or a road between public and private space in higher density dwellings to provide buffer space, so users can easily read what is public and private land.
-High-rise may be best set back from public open space by one block, with lower rise dwellings fronting the park allowing views to open space from farther away.
+High-rise may be best set back from public open space by one block, with lower rise dwellings fronting the park allowing views to open space from farther away, and reducing any overshadowing risk of the public open space.